What Is A Luau?

 Similar to the show itself, the feast at Maui Nui Luau spans a variety of cultural cuisines.
 While the imu-roasted kalua pig is a ceremonial focal point, guests will also be treated to the likes of seared snapper, chow mein, pohole fern salad, ahi poke, and so much more.
 Maui Nui’s delicious three-course meal is served tableside.

 Set on the Sheraton’s 23-acre beachfront property, Maui Nui Luau’s location is tops.
 The gathering takes place on a manicured private lawn, steps from the sand at Ka’anapali Beach.
 Here, take in unobstructed views of the cliff diving ceremony and all the sunset photos your phone can handle.

-- Shows are offered Monday and Wednesday.
+- Shows are offered every Monday and Wednesday evening.

 - The highlights include fire dancing, cliff jumping, an open bar, a fresh flower lei greeting, an imu unveiling, and a pareo fashion show.

 - The show runs for a total of 2.5 hours.